kawen25/Projects_Kailey_Wen/README.md

 **2. Demand Loss (MW) and Outage Duration (MCAR)**
+The '`DEMAND.LOSS.MW' column was another column that I saw have a significant number of missing values.
+Longer and more severe power outages can lead to higher demand loss.
+When power is unavailable for an extended period, consumers may resort to using alternative sources of energy or reduce their consumption, leading to a higher demand loss.
+Following a similar process as I did with the cause detail column, I conducted a permutation test to determine the missingness mechanism of demand loss to see if it was dependent on outage duration.

 Null Hypothesis: The missingness of demand loss is not dependent on outage duration.

-Alternative Hypothesis: The missingness of demand loss detail is dependent on outage duration.
+Alternative Hypothesis: The missingness of demand loss detail is dependent on outage duration.\

+<iframe
+  src="assets/permutation2.html"
+  width="900"
+  height="600"
+  frameborder="0"
+></iframe>

 After conducting a permutation test, I get a p-value that is greater than our significance level of 5%.
 Since the p-value is relatively high, we fail to reject the null hypothesis.
 In other words, we do not have sufficient evidence to conclude that there is a significant difference in mean outage duration between instances with and without missing values in `DEMAND.LOSS.MW` Thus, I can conclude that it is highly probable that the missigness of `DEMAND.LOSS.MW` does not depend on `OUTAGE.DURATION`